Seoul’s ruined Jumbo Jet, the Juan T. Trippe

 Out the back.

-She said numerous film and TV crews had come by asking for permission to come aboard and do interviews, but they’d always refused, including refusing a crew from NHK (the Japanese BBC) who had come especially to shoot it.
+The wife also told SY that numerous film and TV crews had come by asking for permission to come aboard and do interviews, but she’d always refused, including refusing a crew from NHK (the Japanese BBC) who had come especially to shoot it.
 Why she let us in is a mystery, but probably has to do with SY’s determination.
 Kudos to her for that!

 Juan T. Trippe, the aviator.

-The video is pretty basic, as once inside it was pell-mell to get what photos I could.
+Here’s a video of some highlights.
+Its quite basic, as once inside it was pell-mell to get what photos I could.
 There were much longer sections with SY talking to the lady beneath the plane, I just left a few seconds in so you get the impression.

 Seoul’s ruined Jumbo Jet- Clipper Juan T. Trippe from Michael John Grist on Vimeo.